simplex-chat/simplexmq/protocol/simplex-messaging.md

 #### Create queue command

 This command is sent by the recipient to the SMP server to create a new queue.

+Servers SHOULD support basic auth with this command, to allow only server owners and trusted users to create queues on the destiation servers.

 The syntax is:

 ```abnf
 create = %s"NEW " recipientAuthPublicKey recipientDhPublicKey basicAuth subscribe sndSecure